Symplectic vector space: Subspaces

+The complement operation exchanges isotropic and coisotropic subspaces of complementary dimensions.
+In particular, any line is complemented to a hyperplane that contains it, then complemented back.

+All nonzero vectors are the same, in that any two nonzero vectors are related by a linear symplectic transformation of V. That is, the only symplectic invariant of a vector is it being nonzero.
+Similarly, given vectors $u, v, u', v'$, if $\omega(u \wedge v) = \omega(u' \wedge v')$, then there exists a symplectic transformation that maps $(u, v)$ to $(u', v')$.
+That is, the only symplectic invariant of an ordered pair of vectors is its symplectic area.

 Heisenberg group

 A Heisenberg group can be defined for any symplectic vector space, and this is the typical way that Heisenberg groups arise.

 A vector space can be thought of as a commutative Lie group (under addition), or equivalently as a commutative Lie algebra, meaning with trivial Lie bracket.
 The Heisenberg group is a central extension of such a commutative Lie group/algebra: the symplectic form defines the commutation, analogously to the canonical commutation relations (CCR), and a Darboux basis corresponds to canonical coordinates – in physics terms, to momentum operators and position operators.

 Indeed, by the Stone–von Neumann theorem, every representation satisfying the CCR (every representation of the Heisenberg group) is of this form, or more properly unitarily conjugate to the standard one.

 Further, the group algebra of (the dual to) a vector space is the symmetric algebra, and the group algebra of the Heisenberg group (of the dual) is the Weyl algebra: one can think of the central extension as corresponding to quantization or deformation.